cgphilipp/breezebike/README.md

 ## Todo

-- always focus user if position available
 - display stats for the fetched route (distance, time, elevation)
-- make the brouter profile changeable
-  - simple: let user choose between "relaxed", "trekking", "road bike"
-  - advanced: within a settings modal
+- advanced brouter profile settings (within a dedicated settings modal?)
 - offer multiple alternative routes
 - improvements on auto complete
   - use photons API for biasing towards user location (may need to query location on app start)
-- create modal for attributions (brouter, photon)
 - let user add stops on the way (brouter already supports it)